Princess Victoria of Hesse and by Rhine: Early life

-During the Prussian invasion of Hesse in June 1866, Victoria and Elisabeth were sent to Britain to live with their grandmother until hostilities were ended by the absorption of Hesse-Kassel and parts of Hesse-Darmstadt into Prussia.
-During the Franco-Prussian War of 1870, military hospitals were set up in the palace grounds at Darmstadt, and she helped in the soup kitchens with her mother.
-She remembered the intense cold of the winter, and being burned on the arm by hot soup.
+During the Prussian invasion of Hesse in June 1866, Victoria and Elisabeth were sent to Britain to live with their grandmother until hostilities ended with the absorption of Hesse-Kassel and parts of Hesse-Darmstadt into Prussia.
+During the Franco-Prussian War of 1870, military hospitals were established in the palace grounds at Darmstadt, and Victoria assisted her mother in the soup kitchens.
+She later recalled the severe winter cold and an incident in which her arm was burned by hot soup.

 In 1872, Victoria's eighteen-month-old brother, Friedrich, was diagnosed with haemophilia.
-The diagnosis came as a shock to the royal families of Europe; it had been twenty years since Queen Victoria had given birth to her haemophiliac son, Prince Leopold, Duke of Albany, and it was the first indication that the bleeding disorder in the royal family was hereditary.
-The following year, Friedrich fell from a window onto stone steps and died.
-It was the first of many tragedies to beset the Hesse family.
+The news shocked Europe's royal families; it had been two decades since Queen Victoria had given birth to her haemophiliac son, Prince Leopold, Duke of Albany, and Friedrich's diagnosis was the first clear indication that the disorder was hereditary within the royal family.
+The following year, Friedrich fell from a window onto stone steps and died, marking the first of several tragedies to affect the Hesse family.